ThH00/me104/about.md

 - Office Hours: TBD

 ## Ed Discussion
-For homework advice or conceptual questions, please use [Ed Discussion](???).
-Class group chats besides Piazza are not allowed.
+For homework advice or conceptual questions, please use EdDiscussion.
+Class group chats besides Ed are not allowed.
 If you have non-conceptional or non-homework/exam related questions, please use email.

 Ed Discussion etiquette:
 1. Ask HW questions only in HW posts.\